Preventing Virus Entry

 Integrating Access and Identity

-This is where an integrated system of access control, visitor management and identity management could save time and potentially lives by providing HR and office managers with an accurate record access for individuals in a workplace over a specific period.
+This is where an integrated system of access control, visitor management and identity management could save time and potentially lives by providing HR and office managers with an accurate of record access for individuals in a workplace over a specific period.

 Identity Management serves as the authoritative source where an organization stores its employee information including network authentication, authorization, roles and privileges across a system or enterprise with the goal of increasing security typically under the IT or Cybersecurity umbrella (think login credentials, tools & database access).
 When access control and credentials are integrated with identity management, the combined system records a history of the physical presence for any specific employee.
 On any given day, you can know if an individual entered a building, an elevator, a specific floor, even a particular room with enough reader placement.